 cause arthritis, it plays a role in increasing inflammation if you have joint damage.

 RF is found in the blood of 70% to 80% of people with RA.

 This test may also help diagnose other rheumatic diseases, chronic infections, or

-autoimmune diseases, such as Sjögren syndrome or lupus erythematosus.
+autoimmune diseases, such as Sjögren syndrome or lupus.

 Why do I need this test?

 You may need this test if your healthcare provider suspects that you have RA.
 Symptoms